massuhcodes/planets-fact-site/README.md

 # License

 Distributed under the MIT License.
-See LICENSE.md for more information.
+See LICENSE.txt for more information.
 <br />
 <br />

-# Connect
+# Get In Touch

 -   **Email:** massuhcodes@gmail.com
 -   **LinkedIn:** https://www.linkedin.com/in/farahmassuh/